 How Much VRAM for Stable Diffusion?
 (2026)

-Part of the laptops for running LLMs locally.
+Part of the Laptops hub.
 This page focuses on vram for stable diffusion?; use the main laptop hub for adjacent GPU tiers, comparisons, and workload-specific routes.

 VRAM planning is one of the biggest reasons buyers overspend or underspec an AI laptop.
 Stable Diffusion can run on surprisingly modest hardware in some cases, but once workflows become heavier, weak VRAM capacity becomes the bottleneck that shapes everything from generation speed to model flexibility.
 The right amount of VRAM depends on what you actually want to do, not just on whether the app launches.